mlandauer/solar-battery-monitoring/README.md

 - [InfluxDB](https://www.influxdata.com/) for storing data
 - [Grafana](https://grafana.com/) for prototyping the visualisation of the data in InfluxDB
 - [OpenBalena](https://www.balena.io/open/) for managing the software on the Raspberry PI using Docker.

+## Environment variables

+You'll need to set some environment variables for everything to work as expected.
+In development you can add a `.env` file which makes thing a bit easier

+- INFLUXDB_URL
+- INFLUXDB_TOKEN
+- INFLUXDB_BUCKET
+- INFLUXDB_ORG